edwindvinas/ULAPPH-Cloud-Desktop-Quick-Install/README-Termux-Android.md

-### ULAPPH Installation in Android Termux
+# ULAPPH Installation in Android Termux

-Installation Guide for Android
 ===============
+- Welcome to ULAPPH Installation Guide for Android
+- Turn your Android into a frontend and backend server
+- Basically, we will install Termux in your Android
+- Then, using Termux, we will install ULAPPH-Android-Desktop (an Android version of ULAPPH-Cloud-Desktop)

 # STEP1: Install F-Droid
 - Go to Android, open browser, search "f-droid" and open f-droid site